danyeric123/retro-snake-browser-game/README.md

    7. Render points in score based on food eaten
 11. Directions will be a 2D array of up-down, right-left

-#EXTENSIONS:
+# EXTENSIONS:
-1. Being able to control the speed of the snake
+1. ~~Being able to control the speed of the snake
+2. ~~Snake speed increases as he eats
+3. ~~Audio related to losing and points added